TeX Resources on the Web

 Y&Y was a TeX system for Windows; they're out

-of business now, but their web pages are available here.
+of business now, but their web pages are still available here.

 See also the excellent pages on Journals Accepting